Should you buy comScore stock? (NasdaqGS:SCOR). Let's see how it does in our automated value investing analysis system.

 We believe that comScore may be worth examining further.
 It's making money, which is a very positive sign.
 Is it on sale?

-comScore looks like a price in the fair value range.
-Based on our analysis—if the company keeps making money the way it has been—you could be looking at a good stock.
-See Before You Buy for your next steps.
+Even better, comScore looks like a stock on sale.
+Based on our analysis—if the company keeps making money the way it has been—you may be looking at a bargain.
+Keep this stock in mind as you put together your portfolio!
+See Before You Buy for your next steps (and read our disclaimer about investing risk).

 Does comScore have a coherent story?
 Does it have a plan to continue to make money?
 Is it worth your time?
 Only you can decide where to go from here.
 Our investment guide helps you ask the right questions, including how to buy stocks.
 Use these research links for more information.